rahulict/azure-workshop-3tier-app/README.md

-This repository contains code to create secure 3tier app in azure.
+This repository contains terraform code to create secure 3tier app in azure.